Exercise 1: A Homogeneous, Complex System of Linear Differential Equations

 E_i=\mathrm{span}_{\mathbb C}\left( \left[\begin{array}{c} 2+i\\ 1\end{array}\right] \right).\end{split}\]

-Describe without further computations the eigenspace \(E_{-i}\).
+State without further calculations the eigenspace \(E_{-i}\).

 Hint